Skip to main content

 Recording Training Data with ROS Bag

-Now that we have a looping Objective that autonomously picks and places blocks, we can use it as an oracle policy β€” an automated demonstration generator β€” to collect training data for machine learning models such as Diffusion Policy.
+The Pick All Pill Bottles Objective autonomously picks and places bottles, which makes it a useful oracle policy — an automated demonstration generator — for collecting training data for machine learning models such as Diffusion Policy.

 An oracle policy is simply a scripted or planned Objective that performs the task correctly, as opposed to a human teleoperating the robot.
 The advantage is that you can collect large amounts of consistent training data without manual effort.